guillaumeblaquiere/multi-org-billing-alert/README.md

 * The email(s) to alert
 * *Optionally the custom thresholds*

+You can also `GET` the existing alert set on a `ProjectId`, and `DELETE` an existing alert on a `ProjectId`

 You can easily extend and customize this sample project.

 This workaround exists because of Google Cloud Billing limitations.
 See my [articles](https://medium.com/google-cloud/billing-alert-with-cloud-monitoring-notification-channel-c4cfa3588feb) to learn more.

 # How to use

-The latest built image is present at this location: `us-central1-docker.pkg.dev/gblaquiere-dev/public/multi-org-billing-alert:1.1`
+The latest built image is present at this location: `us-central1-docker.pkg.dev/gblaquiere-dev/public/multi-org-billing-alert:1.2`

 ## Environment variables